 A bill to establish the Commission on Freedom of Information Act Processing Delays.

-The bill’s title was written by its sponsor.
+The bill’s titles are written by its sponsor.

-A committee has issued a report to the full chamber recommending that the bill be considered further.
+A committee has voted to issue a report to the full chamber recommending that the bill be considered further.
 Only about 1 in 4 bills are reported out of committee.

-This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 589”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 589 — 109th Congress: Faster FOIA Act of 2005.
 Retrieved from https://www.govtrack.us/congress/bills/109/s589